biotope/biotope-element/docs/nesting.md

 ## Removing the shadow DOM
-If for some reason you don't want to use the shadow DOM and want the component to directly output the result of the `render` function to the `innerHTML`, the you can simply override the constructor like so:
+If for some reason you don't want to use the shadow DOM and want the component to directly output the result of the `render` function to the `innerHTML`, then you can simply override the constructor like so:

 ```javascript